naymalabonna/data-science-project/preliminary_analysis.md

 ### Future Work
 Describe what work you are planning to complete for the final analysis.
+...Creating a Neural Network Classification Model using Keras

 ### Contributions
 Describe the contributions that each group member made.